-While some people might instantly know which charity they’d like to raise money for, others may feel a little overwhelmed by the sheer amount of worthwhile charities around.
+While some people might instantly know which charity they’d like to raise money for, others may feel a little overwhelmed by the sheer amount of worthwhile causes around.
 If you’re struggling to decide on a charity, you may want to think about the following:

+What causes do you want to support?
 The simplest way to decide on the cause is to choose one that is close to your heart — perhaps you’re passionate about fighting inequality and poverty, or you are particularly interested in supporting the welfare of animals or victims of natural disasters.
 If you’re hosting a charity event on behalf of a business, it might be a good idea to choose a cause that is related.
-For example, if you’re a dog groomer you might want to fund raise for a dog shelter.
+For example, if you’re a dog groomer you might want to organise a charity event to fundraise for a dog shelter.

 Additionally, you should take a look at how much of their total raised goes towards carrying out their purposes and how much goes towards other things such as admin — consulting the charity’s online report will explain what they’ve spent the money on and how successful they have been in their goals.
 It will also be worth looking at the GiveWell website which is dedicated to finding the top-rated charities.

-This isn’t a necessary requirement when organising a charity event, but having a minimum amount you’d like to raise can encourage people to donate more.
+This isn’t a necessary requirement when planning a charity event, but having a minimum amount you’d like to raise can encourage people to donate more.
 When attendees see a set number, they feel their donations are powerful enough to tip the balance and therefore feel more inclined to help you reach your target, according to previous research into charitable giving (Karlan and List).
 This has since been imitated by other fundraising platforms such as JustGiving.

-When you’re setting this target amount, it could be good to look at how much similar fundraisers have raised in the past.
+When you’re setting this target amount, it could be good to look at how much similar charity events have raised in the past.
 You will also need to think of the demographics for where you’re hosting your fundraiser.
 How much are attendees likely to spend?
 How many people do you expect to turn up?

 Magazine advertising tends to be longer-term than newspaper ads, purely due to the fact that magazines are published less frequently.
 The glossy appearance of magazines also makes it possible for a more attractive advertisement and, as they touch on a range of topics, you will be able to reach a specific audience.
 For example, if you're hosting a race for charity, you could advertise in a fitness magazine.